CRREL/GRiD-API/objects.md

   Key           Value Type   Value Description
   ------------- ------------ -------------------------------------
-  fields.name   string       The name of the collect. model         string       The model (e.g., loaddata.collect). pk            integer      The primary key of the collect.
+  datatype     string       The datatype (e.g., LAS 1.2, DTM). name         string       The name of the collect. pk           integer      The primary key of the collect.

 ### Export object

   Key          Value Type   Value Description
   ------------ ------------ -----------------------------------------------------------
-  status       string       The status of the export (e.g., SUCCESS, FAILED, QUEUED). started\_at   timestamp    Time of creation for the AOI: `YYYY-MM-DD HH24:MI:SS.FF6` name         string       The name of the export. datatype     string       The datatype (e.g., LAS 1.2, DTM). hsrs         string       The Horizontal Spatial Reference System EPSG code. url          string       The download URL of the export. pk           integer      The primary key of the export.
+  datatype     string       The datatype (e.g., LAS 1.2, DTM). hsrs         string       The Horizontal Spatial Reference System EPSG code. name         string       The name of the export. pk           integer      The primary key of the export. started\_at   timestamp    Time of creation for the AOI: `YYYY-MM-DD HH24:MI:SS.FF6` status       string       The status of the export (e.g., SUCCESS, FAILED, QUEUED). url          string       The download URL of the export.

 ### Export Detail object

   Key           Value Type                                            Value Description
   ------------- ----------------------------------------------------- -------------------------------------
-  exportfiles   array of [Exportfiles objects](#exportfiles-object)   The export files of the export set. tda\_set      array of [TDA Set objects](#tda-set-object)           The TDAs of the export set.
+  exportfiles   array of [Exportfiles objects](#exportfiles-object)   The export files of the export. tda\_set      array of [TDA Set objects](#tda-set-object)           The TDA set of the export.

 ### Exportfiles object

   Key    Value Type   Value Description
   ------ ------------ --------------------------------------
-  url    string       The download URL of the export file. pk     integer      The primary key of the export file. name   string       The name of the export file.
+  name   string       The name of the export file. pk     integer      The primary key of the export file. url    string       The download URL of the export file.

 ### Generate Export object